Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo ST: Boys are only allowed to pat girls and vice versa

-Ly Mi Cuong, a Mong ethnic boy, currently a student at the Vietnam National Academy of Music, shared: “Every year during Tet, I go to the Spring Festival and have the opportunity to pat my butt to wish everyone a Happy New Year.
-This is a very meaningful custom, as a young person, I also really hope that this custom will be preserved and promoted in accordance with its humanistic meaning.”
+Ly Mi Cuong, a Mong ethnic boy, currently a student at the Vietnam National Academy of Music, shared: “Every year during Tet, I go to the Spring Festival and have the opportunity to pat my butt and wish everyone a Happy New Year.
+This is a very meaningful custom.
+As a young person, I really hope that this custom will be preserved and promoted in accordance with its humanistic meaning.”

 During the spring festival at the beginning of the year, many Mong ethnic villages in Ha Giang have also included the custom of slapping buttocks to wish for a New Year in one of the festival's contents.
 However, to ensure that this custom is meaningful, when organizing Tet celebrations, the Organizing Committee often sets out specific regulations to avoid inappropriate variations or uncivilized behavior, and closely supervises the implementation.

 Mr. Vang Chan Giao added: "The Spring Festival also organizes many fun games and antiphonal singing.
-The Organizing Committee is responsible for supervising and preventing the situation of taking advantage of the custom of patting the buttocks to wish for a New Year, causing misunderstandings, fighting, and disunity, affecting the overall Festival."
+The Organizing Committee is responsible for supervising and not allowing the situation of taking advantage of the custom of patting buttocks to wish for a New Year to cause misunderstandings, fights, and disunity that affect the general Festival."

-The custom of "slapping the buttocks" to wish for a happy New Year of the Mong people in Ha Giang has been preserved and promoted in the constant flow of time, contributing to diversifying and enriching the nation's traditional cultural treasure.
+The custom of "patting the buttocks" to wish for a New Year of the Mong people in Ha Giang has been preserved and promoted in the constant flow of time, contributing to diversifying and enriching the nation's traditional cultural treasure.

 Source: Vov.vn